aosabook/500lines/data-store/chapter.md

     the logical layer.
     It's an abstract interface to a key/value store.

-    - ``Tree`` is not tree-specific, and defers to a concrete sub-class to implement updates.
+    - ``LogicalBase`` provides the API for logical updates (like get, set, and commit) and defers to a concrete sub-class to implement the updates themselves.
-        It manages storage locking and dereferencing internal nodes.
+        It also manages storage locking
+        and dereferencing internal nodes.

     - ``ValueRef`` is a Python object that refers to a binary blob stored in the database.